xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 adjustment must be within half a horizontal time.
 In order to synchronise to an external clock the use of a PID control loop is recommended.

-In order to make an adjustment to client application need to call ``lcd_update_sync`` with the required update amount.
+In order to make an adjustment, the client application needs to call ``lcd_update_sync`` with the required update amount.
 Then on the next frame the update will take effect for only that frame.
 Subsequent frames will revert to the default timings.

-A typicall use case for this functionality is synchronising and LCD to an external video stream.
+A typicall use case for this functionality is synchronizing the LCD to an external video stream.
 For example: streaming video from a image sensor might be produced at the rate of 15.000 frames per second.
 The LCD server should then be setup to run the LCD at 15.000 frames per second also by adjusting